trevor-crypto/substrate-api-client/tutorials/README.md

                               Some(signer.public().encode())).unwrap();
 ```

 The first argument of the `get_storage` call is always the storage `Prefix` followed by the entry name.
 If the storage value is a map, the key needs to be suplied as argument.
 The RPC interface of substrate does return a hex encoded `string`.
-In the `substrate_api_client::util` module reside several functions to handle those values.
+In the `substrate_api_client::util` pallet reside several functions to handle those values.
 The following fits our needs:

 ```rust
 let index = hexstr_to_u64(res_str).unwrap();